HarshPanchal18/InsightCraft/README.md

 ## Usage
 Users can simply download the Insight Craft app from release and experience the seamless integration of *Gemini Pro AI* capabilities to enhance their text search, chat interactions, and photo reasoning experiences.
+Users can update their API key by tapping on three circles from home screen.

 ## How to Contribute
 Contributing is easy, and all skill levels are welcome!
 Here's how you can get started: